CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Conclusion

 \section{Conclusion}

 We propose TOPO-DataGen, a scalable workflow to generate as much synthetic data as needed to assist real-world localization.
+Large-scale sim-to-real benchmark datasets are additionally provided to exemplify the use of TOPO-DataGen.
 Further, we present CrossLoc that learns to predict coordinates and localize via geometric self-supervision.
-It significantly outperforms the state-of-the-art baselines in the proposed benchmark datasets, especially in the low-data regime.
+It significantly outperforms the state-of-the-art baselines in our benchmark, especially in the low-data regime.
 We believe that TOPO-DataGen, altogether with CrossLoc, could open up new opportunities for large-scale aerial localization applications in the real world.